PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 Finally, as the project now focuses specifically on implementing gameplay mechanics inspired by Pokémon battles, this design choice inherently limits the versatility and creative freedom users may have when testing other types of combat systems.
 At least in the planned final version, the simulation will be tailored to turn-based, Pokémon-style encounters, potentially reducing support for broader RPG battle variations.

+#### Technical, Database, and Performance Constraints

+The development environment being used is unfamiliar to the contributor, who is working with this tool for the first time.
+As such, the contributor may face difficulties understanding how the environment handles memory, manages technical specifications, and deals with performance and database interactions.
+These challenges could impact the stability and efficiency of the application during development.

+The project will be developed and tested exclusively on a single computer.
+Any technical limitations of this machine—including available RAM, processor capability, and storage—may directly influence development speed, build size, and runtime performance.
+Hardware issues or system-specific bugs may also go unnoticed due to the absence of cross-platform testing or deployment.

+Moreover, the contributor lacks experience in designing, configuring, and integrating databases within applications.
+This unfamiliarity may lead to inefficient database structures, suboptimal query handling, and potentially poor data management practices.
+Such issues could hinder the application's performance, especially if real-time data access or scalability becomes necessary during later stages of development.

 ### 2.3 Risks and Assumptions

 ### 2.3.1 Risks